Bioterrorism: History

 By the time World War I began, attempts to use anthrax were directed at animal populations.
 This generally proved to be ineffective.

+Confederate Secret Service agent Dr. Luke P. Blackburn attempted to spread yellow fever in Northern cities during the American Civil War.
+In 1864, he traveled to Bermuda during a yellow fever epidemic and took clothing from those who died and put in trunks to be sent to Canada.
+From there, using paid operatives, he had trunks of these clothes shipped to Northern cities and Union-held cities like New Bern, North Carolina.
+Due to yellow fever only being transferable by mosquitos not being known at the time, the operation was essentially doomed to fail.

 Shortly after the start of World War I, Germany launched a biological sabotage campaign in the United States, Russia, Romania, and France.
 At that time, Anton Dilger lived in Germany, but in 1915 he was sent to the United States carrying cultures of glanders, a virulent disease of horses and mules.
 Dilger set up a laboratory in his home in Chevy Chase, Maryland.
 He used stevedores working the docks in Baltimore to infect horses with glanders while they were waiting to be shipped to Britain.
 Dilger was under suspicion as being a German agent, but was never arrested.
 Dilger eventually fled to Madrid, Spain, where he died during the Influenza Pandemic of 1918.
 In 1916, the Russians arrested a German agent with similar intentions.
 Germany and its allies infected French cavalry horses and many of Russia's mules and horses on the Eastern Front.
 These actions hindered artillery and troop movements, as well as supply convoys.

 In 1972, police in Chicago arrested two college students, Allen Schwander and Stephen Pera, who had planned to poison the city's water supply with typhoid and other bacteria.
 Schwander had founded a terrorist group, "R.I.S.E.", while Pera collected and grew cultures from the hospital where he worked.
 The two men fled to Cuba after being released on bail.
 Schwander died of natural causes in 1974, while Pera returned to the U.S. in 1975 and was put on probation.